agn453/HI-TECH-Z80-C/README.md

 program.
 A side-effect of this is that now when you SIGINT a HI-TECH C program using CTRL-C via ```signal()```, the ```^C``` will no longer be echoed back to the console.
 MP/M does not intercept characters using the Direct Console I/O call.
-HI-TECH C will recogise and act on it though.
+HI-TECH C produced binaries will recognise and act on it though.

 The version number for HI-TECH C has been bumped to V3.09-20 to reflect these changes (in the libraries and main driver).
 I've done all my testing